Losing It Brick by Brick

 He shook his head.
 “No, please don’t.
 I need that smile right now.”

 Eustas leaned over and kissed her.
 “At least we have the three of us.”

 Fighting a wave of sadness, she kissed him back.
 She didn’t have the words to say anything else.
 Unwittingly, she glanced down at the papers in his hand and what little joy their embrace had given faded instantly.

 Eustas had their eviction papers and a scrip for the property they were forced to sell.
 A pittance of just over five thousand golden crowns for five generations of her family’s quarry, countless memories, and her entire life.
 She was born in the fields and she planned on dying there.

 He sighed and folded it over.
 “Nothing we can do.
 I… I thought…”

 Gertrude leaned her head on his shoulder.
-They both had so much hope after their fight with the quarry, but they didn’t realize hat the baron’s wife was the one pulling the strings and that bitch had already started the eviction proceedings.
+They both had so much hope after their fight over the quarry, but they didn’t realize that the baron’s wife was the one pulling the strings and that bitch had already started the eviction proceedings.

 “I saw you hook up the car to the train back in Bricksetter’s Haven.
 I thought you were getting out of the quarry business for good.”
 He gave a little smile.

 Eustas cleared his throat to say something stupid.

 Gertrude interrupted him by squeezing her hand over his and speaking up.
 “Last load to sell.”